ahmadelgamal/ucb-my-food-choices/README.md

 - Heroku
 - _one new library, package, or technology that we haven’t discussed_
 - MVC Paradigm folder structure
-- Cookies
+- Authentication (Cookies and Express session)
-- Express session
+- Protected API keys and sensitive information using environment variables

 ## License